-Organisations are looking for more robust Identity and Access Management (IAM) systems beyond a single-factor password authentication solution to enhance network security.
+Organisations seek more robust Identity and Access Management (IAM) systems beyond a single-factor password authentication solution to enhance network security.

-These systems are critical to protecting customer data, network assets, and sensitive network resources from malicious cyber attackers and data breaches.
+These systems protect customer data, network assets, and sensitive network resources from malicious cyber attackers and data breaches.

 And two of the most important IAM solutions are:

 In this blog, we’ll see what 2FA and MFA exactly are, how they differ, and which is the best authentication solution for your organisation’s network security.

 The term authentication refers to validating the identity of the users.
 Simply put, it verifies the end users before granting access to the network and system.
 One of the popular authentication mechanisms involves asking users to provide their credentials which are further compared with the credentials stored in the database by the system.